 Compiled by the Visual Resources Association Ad Hoc Committee on Intellectual Property Rights, a site with links to guidelines, position statements, reports, compilations, and other resources regarding copyright, intellectual property rights, and fair use.

-Use these checklists to help focus on factual circumstances that are important to the evaluation of a contemplated fair use of copyrighted works.
+Use this checklist to help focus on factual circumstances that are important to the evaluation of a contemplated fair use of copyrighted works.

 Public Domain Determination Resources:

 “When U.S. Works Pass Into the Public Domain”

 Created by Lolly Gasaway, a useful chart to help determine if material is in the public domain or still under copyright.